 A budget usually dictates the what, the how and of course, the how much.
 But measuring how much should never be about what it costs; it should always be about how much it’ll make.

-What really constitutes the best mortgage marketing strategy?
+What really constitutes the best mortgage marketing plan?

 Simply put, the best pursuit is a mortgage marketing plan that converts.
 When it does, it pays for itself and more.
 There’s just absolutely nothing better than a self-financing and self-perpetuating plan to keep the deals coming in the door.